 Random Generators

-Listing Random Generators on the menu of a sustainable travel blog can seem a bit… yes, random.
+Having random generators on a sustainable travel site can seem a bit… yes, random.
 However, I have a long history with random travel.
 During my first InterRail trip back in 2012, I chose my destinations by throwing darts on the map of Europe.
 And for my 2-year trip around the world.
 I picked a completely random destination anywhere in the world!

 To help others embrace randomness in their lives, I’ve created multiple random destination generators.
 The most popular one picks any country in the world, while others focus on specific regions such as US States.
 During the COVID pandemic, I’m also going to create random activity generators for those who are stuck at home.